Marlborough College Malaysia

-Marlborough College Malaysia (MCM) is a co-educational British international school in Malaysia for boarding and day pupils.
+Marlborough College Malaysia (MCM) is a UK-style curriculum boarding international school in Malaysia for boarding and day pupils.
 The school is the sister school of Marlborough College in Wiltshire, UK.
 The college comprises a Pre-Preparatory School for children aged 3 to 8 years; a Preparatory School for boarding and day pupils aged between 8 and 12 years; and a Senior School for boarding and day pupils aged between 13 and 18 years.
-The current enrollment is approximately 750 pupils, representing 40 nationalities, and the staff-to-pupil ratio at the College is 1:6.
+The current enrollment is approximately 890 pupils, representing 43 nationalities, and the staff-to-pupil ratio at the College is 1:7.
 The majority of the teaching body have teaching experience either in Marlborough College UK or other British independent schools.

+As of today, Marlborough College Malaysia is a full member of FOBISIA.

 History

 Marlborough College Malaysia opened on 27 August 2012.
 The school was built on the former Honan palm plantation as part of the Iskandar Development project in Johor on the southern tip of peninsula Malaysia.
 The opening of the College was described as a catalytic project complementing the EduCity development and wider regeneration of the Iskandar region of Johor.
 Marlborough College Malaysia was officially opened by HRH Raja Zarith Sofiah Binti Almarhum Sultan Idris Shah, consort to the Sultan of Johor, on 24 February 2013.
 The founding Master of the College was Mr Robert Pick, former Second Master of Marlborough College in the UK.
-Following Mr Pick's retirement, Mr Alan Stevens took over as Master on 1 August 2017.
+Following Mr Pick's retirement, Mr Alan Stevens took over as Master on 1 August 2017 until July 2023.
+Mr Simon Burbury became Master on 1 August 2023.

-Notable Events

-Houses

-There are four Senior Boarding Houses, catering for pupils from Years 9 to 13 (13 to 18 years) and two Junior Boarding Houses, for Years 5 to 8 (9 to 13 years), each with a Housemaster or Housemistress, Resident House Tutor, Dame and team of visiting tutors providing the children with on-going support and monitoring.
-A programme of structured, recreational and social activities is planned throughout the week, with a variety of clubs on offer which include: sports, drama, art, music and languages.
-Weekly boarding is available in the Houses.
-Day and Prep school pupils are assigned a House on enrolling at the college.
-The Houses have been given names either commemorating a figure from Marlborough's past or reflecting the location of the College in Johor, Malaysia.
+The schools was listed in 2022 in The Schools Index of the world's 150 best private schools and as one of the top 15 in the China and Southeast Asia category.